What do I need to know about the CIA's hacking program?

-(Reuters) - WikiLeaks, the website that specializes in exposing secrets, on Tuesday released what it said were thousands of documents that described internal U.S. Central Intelligence Agency discussions on hacking techniques it has used to circumvent security on electronic devices for spying.
+(Reuters) - WikiLeaks, the website that specializes in exposing secrets, released thousands of documents that described internal U.S. Central Intelligence Agency discussions on hacking techniques it used between 2013 and 2016 to circumvent security on electronic devices for spying.

+U.S. officials said on Wednesday that CIA contractors were the likely source of the leak.

 Q: What did we learn about the CIA's hacking program?